Gerth123/baby-tools-world/README.md

 The project is modularized into several apps:

-- `products`: Manages product listings and categories
+- `products`: Manages product listings, categories, and tags.
 - `users`: Handles user authentication and registration.

 Each app has its own `models.py`, `views.py`, `urls.py`, and `admin.py` files to encapsulate its functionality.